 Context switching never should be slowing dev teams down these days.
 With integrated documentation in your IDE, it’s an intuitive and smart approach to reviewing and writing documentation.

 Code documentation has changed and is no longer out there in left field.
-Join us at the home plate and check out Swimm’s free beta to learn more about Continuous Documentation.
+Join us at the home plate and check out Swimm's demo to learn more about Swimm.
 The ball is in your hands.